Dennis Hextall

-Dennis Hextall (born April 17, 1943) is a former professional hockey forward who spent most of his career with the Minnesota North Stars and Detroit Red Wings.
+Dennis Hextall (born April 17, 1943) is a former NHL all star professional hockey forward who spent most of his career with the Minnesota North Stars and Detroit Red Wings.
+Won a national championship with University of North Dakota.
+Led the NHL western conference in assists.
+Led the North Stars in assists, points and penalty minutes while serving as assistant captain.
+As captain of the Redwings he ended the playoff drought of the 70s by leading Detroit to the 2nd round of the 78 playoffs.
+Served as assistant captain-player/coach to end his career with the Washington Capitals.
+Served multiple years as the president of the Redwing Alumni.
+Served as Commissioner of the IHL.
 He is the son of Bryan Hextall, brother of Bryan Hextall Jr., uncle of Ron Hextall and sportscaster Leah Hextall, and great-uncle of AHL player Brett Hextall.

 Personal

 Hextall was born in Poplar Point, a community 33 km northeast of Portage la Prairie, Manitoba, in 1943.

 Career

 Hextall played two years at the University of North Dakota, then played briefly in the Eastern Hockey League, Central Professional Hockey League, and American Hockey League (AHL).
 He broke into the NHL with the New York Rangers during the 1968 playoffs.
 Over the next few years he jumped back and forth between the AHL and NHL, spending time with the Rangers, Los Angeles Kings and California Golden Seals.
-In 1972 he secured a spot with the Minnesota North Stars, for whom he played five seasons.
-He then spent four seasons with the Detroit Red Wings and two more with the Washington Capitals.
+In 1972 he secured a spot with the Minnesota North Stars, for whom he played five seasons as assistant captain.
+He then spent four seasons as captain with the Detroit Red Wings and two more with the Washington Capitals.
 In thirteen NHL seasons he played 681 games and recorded 153 goals, 350 assists, 503 points, and 1398 penalty minutes.

 Hextall is currently on the board of directors of the Detroit Red Wings alumni team, and is active in its efforts to raise money for children's charities in Metro Detroit.
 He is also the coaching director for the Victory Honda AAA hockey club.
 In September 2009, Hextall was named the President and Commissioner of the International Hockey League, a mid-level minor hockey league based in the northern Midwestern United States.